-Ensure that all staff (including board members) dealing with banks are aware of the internal control processes regarding making of statements in any media which could be interpreted as letters of comfort.
+Ensure that all staff (including board members) dealing with banks are aware of the internal control processes regarding making of statements in any form which could be interpreted as creating a letter of comfort3.

-Especially, ensure that colleagues know who is authorised to offer a letter of comfort to a provider of credit or to discuss the content.
-As a practical matter it is more difficult to negotiate back to a position of no letter of comfort being available or to a letter with acceptable wording if someone in the company has already offered one or indicated that some other wording may be possible.
+In particular, ensure that colleagues know who is authorised to offer a letter of comfort to a provider of credit or to discuss the content.
+As a practical matter it may be more difficult to renegotiate wording (or the availability of a letter at all) if someone in the company has already offered one or indicated that some other wording may be possible or inadvertently given something interpretable as a letter of comfort or something stronger.